Field Application Scientist Jobs in USA with Visa Sponsorship

 Does a Field Application Scientist role qualify for H-1B sponsorship?

-Yes, Field Application Scientists generally qualify as a specialty occupation under H-1B requirements because the role typically demands at minimum a bachelor's degree in a specific scientific field such as molecular biology, biochemistry, or biomedical engineering.
+Yes, Field Application Scientists generally qualify as a specialty occupation under H-1B visa requirements because the role typically demands at minimum a bachelor's degree in a specific scientific field such as molecular biology, biochemistry, or biomedical engineering.
 USCIS looks for a direct connection between the degree field and job duties, so roles that involve complex instrumentation, assay support, or scientific troubleshooting at an advanced level tend to hold up well during adjudication.

 What degree do I need to get sponsored as a Field Application Scientist?